 GCA’S MISSION ENGAGEMENT

-As part of the Mission Engagement Development Process, Upper School students at Grace Christian Academy will be participating in meaningful mission experiences and service to others.
-Students are encouraged and expected to reach out to the needs of their fellow students, churches, local non-profit agencies and people all across the world.
+As part of the Mission Engagement Development Process, Upper School students at Grace Christian Academy participate in meaningful mission experiences and service to others.
+Students are encouraged and expected to reach out to the needs of their fellow students, churches, local non-profit agencies, and people all across the world.

 A mission experience is any act of volunteer/non-paid service for others that involves ministering/serving those outside your immediate family.
 Experiences must be completed under each of the following 4 categories: